statiagov/gesmew/guides/content/user/promotions.md

 ### Rules

-Rules represent the factors that must be met for a promotion to be applicable to an order.
+Rules represent the factors that must be met for a promotion to be applicable to an inspection.
 You can set one or more rules for a single promotion.
-When you set multiple rules, you have the option of either requiring that all of the rules must be met for the promotion to apply, or allowing a promotion to apply to an order if even one of the rules is met.
+When you set multiple rules, you have the option of either requiring that all of the rules must be met for the promotion to apply, or allowing a promotion to apply to an inspection if even one of the rules is met.

 There are five types of rules.
 You can only add one rule of each type to a single promotion.
 Each is explained in detail below.